Alpharetta DUI Lawyers

 DDS-1205 form

-Regardless of whether you have physically received a DDS-1205 form, it is important for you to understand that you only have 30 days to request a hearing to preserve your driving privileges or waive your hearing through the Georgia Department of Driver Services by opting for an ignition interlock device permit.
+Regardless of whether you have physically received a DDS-1205 form, you need to understand that you only have 30 days to request a hearing to preserve your driving privileges or waive your hearing through the Georgia Department of Driver Services by opting for an ignition interlock device permit.

-Three tracks you can take [beware of making a choice without the advice of an experienced Alpharetta DUI lawyer]:
+Three tracks you can take [beware of choosing without the advice of an experienced Alpharetta DUI lawyer]:

-1. Do nothing within 30 days of the date of your Alpharetta DUI arrest: In most cases, we do not recommend this path if you do nothing and your officer initiated an administrative license suspension action, then on the 46th day after the date of your Alpharetta DUI arrest, your driving privileges will automatically be suspended by Georgia Department of Driver Services for one year with no permit to drive.
-Even if you did not receive the DDS-1205 form because of your Alpharetta DUI arrest, we still recommend that you take some sort of action instead of doing nothing.
+In most cases, we do not recommend that you do nothing within 30 days of the date of your Alpharetta DUI arrest.
+If you do nothing and your officer initiates an administrative license suspension action on the 46th day after your Alpharetta DUI arrest, the Georgia Department of Driver Services will automatically suspend your driving privileges for one year with no driving permit.
+Even if you did not receive the DDS-1205 form from your Alpharetta DUI arrest, we still recommend that you take some action instead of doing nothing.
 However, there are limited circumstances where we recommend our clients do nothing regarding a license suspension action, but those circumstances are rare.

-3. Properly waive your right to an administrative hearing in your Alpharetta DUI case and have an ignition interlock installed: This track came into effect July 1, 2017.
-This allows the first DUI arrest in five years for drivers to be able to drive in the state of Georgia and fight their Alpharetta DUI criminal case without losing the privilege to drive.
-It comes with a cost of course.
-It involves you waiving your right to an administrative hearing through the Georgia Department of Driver Services and you will need to install an ignition interlock device on your vehicle for a minimum of 120 days if you tested over the “per se” legal limit, or one solid year of having the ignition interlock device installed in your vehicle (and driving under the confines of an ignition interlock permit) if you refused the Alpharetta DUI officer’s request for a state-administered chemical test.
-If you choose this track, we highly advise that you install the ignition interlock first, then go to DDS within 30 days from the date of arrest to obtain the permit.
+This track came into effect July 1, 2017.
+You can waive your right to an administrative hearing in your Alpharetta DUI case and have an ignition interlock installed.
+If this is your first DUI arrest in five years, you would be able to drive in the state of Georgia and fight their Alpharetta DUI criminal case without losing the privilege to drive.
+It comes with a cost, of course.
+It involves waiving your right to an administrative hearing through the Georgia Department of Driver Services.
+You would need to install an ignition interlock device on your vehicle for a minimum of 120 days if you tested over the “per se” legal limit or one solid year of having the ignition interlock device installed in your vehicle (and driving under the confines of an ignition interlock permit) if you refused the Alpharetta DUI officer’s request for a state-administered chemical test.
+If you choose this track, we highly advise installing the ignition interlock first and then going to DDS within 30 days from the date of arrest to obtain the permit.
 There are obvious concerns and pitfalls in choosing this track.
-For many people, the stigma of having the ignition interlock device installed in their vehicle is just not worth it.
-The ignition interlock device is also expensive: it requires an installation fee as well as a monthly monitoring fee.
+For many, the stigma of having the ignition interlock device installed in their vehicle is not worth it.
+The ignition interlock device is also expensive: it requires installation and monthly monitoring fees.
 And if you remove it while under your ignition interlock permit, tamper with it, or it tests positive, your permit to drive may be revoked for six months – meaning no driving at all.
 In addition to waiving your right to an administrative hearing and having an ignition interlock device installed on your vehicle, you must also meet the following conditions:

 • An application for the permit must be made with DDS within 30 days of the person being served notice of the administrative license suspension (ALS) by the Alpharetta DUI arresting officer through the DDS-1205 form (usually 30 days from the date of arrest), or—in the event of a DDS-1205S form—within 30 days of receiving such notice of the ALS from DDS (from a blood test result that was not procured by a search warrant);